The day rate is dead. Fractional is kaput. Welcome to outcomes.

 Defined deliverables.
 Fixed prices.
 Delivered outcomes.
 You know exactly what you're commissioning before we start and exactly what you'll have when we finish.

-The delivery model uses The Marketing Eight: eight specialist marketing functions, built on AI and orchestrated by an expert human in the loop.
-That’s why a day rate makes no sense (think about it).
+The delivery model is based on human expertise and experience enhanced by AI and uses the Marketing Eight: eight specialist marketing functions, built on AI and orchestrated by an expert human in the loop.

 Every engagement is scoped and priced before we start.
 No surprises, no scope creep, no open-ended commitments.
 See exactly how it works on the pricing page.